nxskok/pasias/docs/22-thingy.md

 Solution

-When I first made this problem,
+When I first made this problem (some years ago),
-I thought the obvious answer was a loop, but now that I've been steeped in the Tidyverse a while, I think `map` is much clearer, so I'll do that first.
+I thought the obvious answer was a loop, but now that I've been steeped in the Tidyverse a while, I think `rowwise` is much clearer, so I'll do that first.
 Start by making a `tibble` that has one column called `clusters` containing the numbers 2 through 10: